Dax911/paul/README.md

 # Basic API routes example

+This super basic routing example was taken from vercel.
+If it ain't broke don't fix it.

 Next.js ships with [API routes](https://nextjs.org/docs/api-routes/introduction) which provides an easy solution to build your own `API`.
 This example shows how to create multiple `API` endpoints with serverless functions, which can execute independently.

 ## Deploy your own